Introduction

 Parameters:

-b=— Standard or public stack bucket to checksum (required)p=— AWS profile (required)
+--bucket— Standard or public stack bucket to checksum (required)--profile— AWS profile (required)

 Constraints: